How to tune up your lawn mower (just in time for summer)

 To sharpen them, secure in a table vise.
 Now attach the blade sharpener to the end of your power drill.
 Make sure to wear eye protection and work gloves.
 Carefully use the sharpener to hone the cutting edges of your blades.
 Go slowly at first to get the feel of the best angle for meeting the blade and sharpener.

-Typically measured in ft-lbs (foot-pounds), your instruction manual should list these specs.
-For example my personal machine, the Honda HRR216VKA, between 36 to 43 ft. lbs of torque is required.
+Typically measured in pound-feet, your instruction manual should list these specs.
+For example my personal machine, the Honda HRR216VKA, between 36 to 43 lb-ft of torque is required.

 Step 4: Change the oil